 Many people confuse quality and specification, but they’re completely different.
 The leading German brands all have the same high quality that will last fifteen years or more.
 Differences in specification, on the other hand, lie in the design details — the bells and whistles.

 Nolte kitchens are very similar in spec to many of the other German brands.
 For example, they feature the same 3mm harboard backs that most other German brands offer.
-However, it’s possible to get a German kitchen that costs similar to Nolte, but offers a higher specification.
-For example, some German brands benefit from having 8mm thick solid backs rather than 3mm hardboard backs & are no more expensive than Nolte.
+However, it’s possible to get a German kitchen that costs similar to Nolte, but offers a higher specification kitchen for the money.
+So, for example, some German brands benefit from having 8mm thick solid backs rather than 3mm thick hardboard backs & are no more expensive than Nolte.
 However, to find these, you’ll need to know which showrooms to go to.

 For more info on Nolte kitchens. visit their website: https://www.nolte-kitchens.com/en/